WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

   <tr>
    <td><code>personal_data []</code>
    </td>
-   <td>Encapsulates the attributes used for the usage purpose defined
+   <td>Encapsulation of the attributes used for the usage purpose defined
    </td>
   </tr>
   <tr>